flatironinstitute/baobzi/README.md

 metaphor -- try not to think about it too much.

 ## Building/testing
-Baobzi's only dependencies are cmake >= 3.10, eigen >= 3.4, and a C++17 compiler.
-I get
-_vastly_ better performance out of g++-11 (ONLY FOR C++ HEADER ONLY BUILDS) right now than any other compiler, and I'm not sure exactly why.
+Baobzi's only dependencies are cmake >= 3.5, and a C/C++17 compiler (gcc only really, currently).
+I get _vastly_ better performance out of g++-11 (ONLY FOR C++ HEADER ONLY BUILDS) right now than any other compiler, and I'm not sure exactly why.
 It's very finicky, where the size of the compilation unit matters.
 Therefore, for optimal performance, currently, I suggest using the C shared/static library interface with gcc rather than the C++ header directly.
 See [examples/baobzi_timing.c](examples/baobzi_timing.c) for an example.
 On my Xeon Gold 6128 using one core, this example gets roughly 50M evals/s on a simple 2D example, and 20M evals/s on a simple 3D example.